Reconnectads: Graphical varieties

 \subsection{Graph associahedra, graphical building sets, graphical nested sets}

 Let $\Gamma$ be a graph.
-We define \emph{graphical building set} $G_\Gamma$ of the Boolean lattice $2^{V_\Gamma}$ as the set of all subsets $V\subset V_\Gamma$ for which the induced graph $\Gamma_V$ is connected (in the context of graph associahedra such subsets are often referred to as the tubes of $\Gamma$, following \cite{MR2239078}).
+We define \emph{graphical building set} $G_\Gamma$ of the Boolean lattice $2^{V_\Gamma}$ as the set of all subsets $V\subseteq V_\Gamma$ for which the induced graph $\Gamma_V$ is connected (in the context of graph associahedra such subsets are often referred to as the tubes of~$\Gamma$, following \cite{MR2239078}).

 The \emph{graph associahedron} $\calP\Gamma$ is the convex polyhedron obtained as follows.
 Take a simplex with the vertex set $V_\Gamma$, and index each of its faces by the vertices it misses.
 Then truncate the faces corresponding to elements of $G_\Gamma$, in the increasing order of dimension.
 It follows from \cite[Th.~2.6]{MR2239078} that the combinatorial type of $\calP\Gamma$ does not depend on the way in which the partial order by dimension is refined to a total order.
 As an example, suppose that $\Gamma$ is the path graph $P_3$.
 Then the vertices of the simplex are the two-dimensional subsets $\{1,2\}$, $\{1,3\}$, and $\{2,3\}$, of which $\{1,3\}\notin G_\Gamma$.
 Thus, we should truncate two vertices of the triangle, obtaining the pentagon, which is the classical Stasheff associahedron $K^2$.

+For the two connected graphs on three vertices, the corresponding polyhedra (in this case, polygons) are displayed in Figure~\ref{fig:hedra}.